Reopening - General Questions

 How do I return something that won’t fit into the book drop?
 (Experience Kit, Shelf Awareness Box, etc.)

-Book Club Kits, Experience Kits, Wonder Bundles, and Universal Access Kits that will not fit in the return slots can be returned every Monday from 10 am–6 pm to the large marked bin located right next to the walk up material returns at the main entrance.
+Book Club Kits, Experience Kits, Wonder Bundles, and Universal Access Kits that will not fit in the return slots can be returned to the large marked bin located right next to the walk up material returns at the main entrance.
 Staff will monitor the bin throughout the day.
-These items will be quarantined along with all other materials.

 I had an item being held before the library closed, will it be there when the library reopens?